 At first glance it might seem like a shiny thing that doesn’t address main challenges.
 For sure it seems that way.
 Their own research pointed toward an increase in open rates to 23% on average, this might not be true for everyone (that is how averages work) but even if it didn’t there is still an interesting upside.
 A lot (and I do mean a lot) of SMBs are investing resources on figuring out the right time to send.
 If you take away that problem, that is a value add.

 What this also shows is that the vendors are developing functionality that is useful for their specific client audience.
 Don’t underestimate the vendor focus on industry, customer and user types.
 If it doesn’t match with your company and ambitions, it is a liability down the road.

 A bad hire can be devastating, a bad apple in the team, it can destroy morale.
 We all know that, that is why we have interviews and a trial period (of usually 3 months) for new hires.
 We need to think of suppliers and toolings in the same way and seriousness as we think about human resource management.
 You need to invest in getting the right team there and experience will get better results.

-Jordie van Rijn is an well-known email marketing consultant, and influencer in the world of MarTec and eCRM.
+Jordie van Rijn is a well-known email marketing consultant and influencer in the world of MarTec and eCRM.
 If you have any questions about vendor selection, feel free to reach out and contact him.
 He founded Email vendor Selection and just recently launched a new venture called Alfred Knows.